JeremiahKaren/35percent.github.io/_posts/2020-02-10-heygate-final-chapter-funding-affordable-housing-review.md

 In terms of policy, Monday's planning committee should take account of Policy 3.12 of the Mayor's [London Plan](https://www.london.gov.uk/sites/default/files/the_london_plan_malp_final_for_web_0606_0.pdf), which says that _"The maximum reasonable amount of affordable housing should be sought .. having regard to .. individual circumstances including development viability, {and} the availability of public subsidy._"

 The Elephant Park development lost Southwark 1,200 council homes.
-This final phase is Southwark Council's last chance to redeem itself by insisting Lendlease abides by its obligations, reviews the viability of the scheme and applies for grant funding.
+This final phase is Southwark Council's last chance to (partially) redeem itself by insisting Lendlease abides by its obligations, reviews the viability of the scheme and applies for grant funding.